ontodev/robot/docs/rename.md

 ### Mappings Files

-The mappings for renaming should be specified with the `--full` or `--partial` option.
+The mappings for renaming should be specified with the `--mappings` (for full renames) or `--prefix-mappings` (for renaming prefixes) option.
 These should be either comma- or tab-separated tables.
 Each row should have exactly two columns: on the left, the IRI to replace, and on the right, the IRI to replace it with.

 For a full rename (you can use prefixes as long as they are defined by the defaults, `--prefix`, or `--add-prefix`):